KKonstantinov/universal-rate-limit/packages/redis/README.md

 Redis store for [universal-rate-limit](https://www.npmjs.com/package/universal-rate-limit).
 Uses atomic Lua scripts to prevent race conditions — works with any Redis client library.

-`universal-rate-limit` is a web-standards-based rate limiter with fixed-window and sliding-window algorithms, IETF-compliant headers, and drop-in middleware for Express, Fastify, Hono, and Next.js.
+`universal-rate-limit` is a web-standards-based rate limiter with fixed-window, sliding-window, and token-bucket algorithms, IETF-compliant headers, and drop-in middleware for Express, Fastify, Hono, and Next.js.
 This package lets you back it with Redis for multi-instance deployments.

 ## Install